albert-haliulov/microprofile-healthcheck/README.md

 Now you can play with microservices:

-Notice that our `name-service` responing as a container, not an application as was before.
-Check the application class `io.openliberty.guides.name.NameResource` to understand this behaviour.
+Notice that our `name-service` responding as a container, not an application as it was before.
+Check the application class `io.openliberty.guides.name.NameResource` to understand such behaviour.
 ````
 $ curl -X GET http://localhost:9080/api/name
 Hello!
 I'm container a814a31c2cbc